apache/arrow-nanoarrow/docs/source/getting-started.md

 ## The development environment

+If you're reading this tutorial there is a good chance you already have a workflow for building and testing C/C++ libraries.
+If you do, skip to the next section!

 There are many excellent IDEs that can be used to develop C and C++ libraries.
 For this tutorial, we will use [VSCode](https://code.visualstudio.com/) and [CMake](https://cmake.org/).
 You'll need both installed to follow along: